owliehq/neatsio/docs/1.x.x/concepts/models.md

 app.use('/', neatsio.routes)
 ```

-And [endpoints](/1.x.x/concepts/endpoints) are automatically built.
+And [endpoints](/1.x.x/concepts/endpoints) are automatically created.

 ## Configuration